JamsrPay/jamsrpay-nextjs-example/README.md

-# JamsrPay Setup Template
+# JamsrPay Integration with Nextjs

-This template helps you quickly set up and configure JamsrPay.
+This repo helps you quickly set up and configure JamsrPay.

 ## Prerequisites